 WHEREclause to determine if a value matches any value in a list or a subquery.

-- Querying data with BETWEEN Operator – shows you how to query data based on a range using
+- Selecting data with BETWEEN Operator – shows you how to query data based on a range using

 LIMITto constrain the number of rows returned by